mikerochip/addressables-training-manual/README.md

 ## Other files

-For the most part, you can ignore everything else.
+For the most part, you can ignore everything else, for instance:

-I'm not sure what AssetGroupTemplates are.
-DefaultObject seems to be some kind of hack that exists for some of the built-in Addressables ScriptableObjects to link back to the AddressableAssetSettings.
-There might be more I'm forgetting or not aware of...
+* I'm not sure what AssetGroupTemplates are
+* Addressables seems to support multiple `AddressableAssetSettings` objects, but practically speaking, you'll only ever need one of these in your project, so it's pretty confusing that multiple are supported
+* Per the previous point, there is an `AddressableAssetSettingsDefaultObject` which seems to be a workaround that lets you treat an AddressableAssetSettings object as a singleton, default object

 # Questions and Answers